Arshverma001/Simple-REST-API-using-go-and-gofr/README.md

 # Netflix API using GO and GOFR
-This is simple a REST_API for managing the movies watched by you.It provides us with various endpoints to perform various operations such as retrieving all the movies or retreiving a single movie by ID.It can also be used for updating a movie using a particular ID or deleting a movie using a particular ID .
+This is simple a REST_API for managing the movies watched by you.It provides us with various endpoints to perform various operations such as retrieving all the movies or retreeiving a single movie by ID.It can also be used for updating a movie using a particular ID or deleting a movie using a particular ID .
 It is implemented using GO and GOFR framework ,MONGODB and can perform CRUD operations.

 ## Prerequisites